 When you provide structured data to Google, such as the product’s description, price, and so on, users will find your listing more compelling than simple text-based results.
 And when Google notices an improvement in your website’s click-through rate, it will understand that your website deserves a higher ranking in SERPs.

 Fundamentally, structured data provides all the necessary information about your brand and its content to Google, which Google displays in the search engine page results in the form of rich snippets.
 From pricing availability to reviews, everything is displayed on the SERPs.

 JSON-LD, Microdata, and RDFa are the three types of structured data you can use.
 Out of all the three, J-SON LD is the easiest to use and is recommended by Google.

 As you know, sellers can use schema markups to display rich snippets below the page’s titles.
 You can use it to create the availability status of an item, product reviews, price, and plenty of other things.

 To give you a glimpse into schema markups, we’ll discuss the three important ones for you in this section.

 i) Article Schema

 Do you publish blogs regularly on your website?
 If yes, you must make use of Article structured data.
 And so, it is a beautiful way to tell Google about the nature of your content.
 Adding this schema will tell Google that the material you have published is editorial.

-That said, when you use this schema, Google pulls your article in platforms like “Interesting Finds” and Google Discover.
-So, when you publish blogs, make sure that it includes “Article” structured data as it will increase the chances of your content ranking higher in the SERPs.
+That said, when you use this schema, Google pulls your article on platforms like “Interesting Finds” and Google Discover.
+So, when you publish blogs, ensure that it includes “Article” structured data, as it will increase the chances of your content ranking higher in the SERPs.

 ii) Breadcrumbs Schema